Topological remarks on end and edge-end spaces: Topological implications of Theorem

 Finally, let $t'\in T'$ be a node that belongs to a high-ray of $T'$.
 If $t'$ is a successor node in $T'$, then it is also a successor node in $T$ by construction of $T'$.
 In particular, $t'$ also belongs to a high-ray of $T$, so that $t'\in \hat{T}$.
 If $t'$ is a limit point, however, then $t' = v(t, X)$ for some $t\in T$ that has at least one successor and some finite subset $X\subset \lceil t \rceil$.
 Actually, the node $t$ must lie on a high-ray of $T$ (i.e., $t\in \hat{T}$), because $t'$ itself belongs to a high-ray of $T'$.
 Hence, since $\hat{T}$ is countable and there are countably many finite subsets of $\lceil t \rceil$ for every $t\in \hat{T}$, it follows that $\hat{T'}$ is also countable. \end{proof}

-In its original statement, Theorem 3 of \cite{representacao} proves that every end space is the end space of some special order tree.
+In its original statement, Theorem 1 of \cite{representacao} proves that every end space is the end space of some special order tree.
 For completeness, we recall that an order tree $T$ is \textbf{special} if it is a countable disjoint union of \textit{antichains}, i.e., sets of pairwise incomparable elements.
 Then, there are two different ways to see $\mathcal{R}(T)$ as a topological space, called the \textbf{ray space of the tree} $T$.
-Formalized by Proposition 5.4 of \cite{representacao}, the first way consider $\mathcal{R}(T)$ as the end space of any uniform $T-$graph $G$, identifying $\mathcal{R}(T)$ and $\Omega(G)$ through the map $\Theta$ as in (\ref{theta}) after considering the partition tree $(T, \{t\}_{t\in T})$.
+Formalized by Lemma 5.3 of \cite{representacao}, the first way considers $\mathcal{R}(T)$ as the end space of any uniform $T-$graph $G$, identifying $\mathcal{R}(T)$ and $\Omega(G)$ through the map $\Theta$ as in (\ref{theta}) after considering the partition tree $(T, \{V_t\}_{t\in T})$.
 The second way, introduced by Lemma 2.1 of \cite{caracterizacao}, is defined intrinsically in terms of $T$, by declaring as basic open neighborhood around the high-ray $r\in \mathcal{R}(T)$ a set of the form where $t\in r$ and $F\subset T$ is a finite collection of tops of $r$.
-The equivalence between these two approaches is discussed by Max Pitz in subsection 2.4 of \cite{caracterizacao}.
-However, relying on both, we can conclude the main result of this section:
+The equivalence between these two approaches is discussed by Max Pitz in subsection 2.4 of \cite{caracterizacao}, as well as in Proposition 5.5 of \cite{representacao}.
+However, relying on both notions, we can conclude the main result of this section:

 \begin{thm} Let $G$ be a graph in which every vertex dominates at most one end.
-If $\Omega(G)$ is a Lindelöf first-countable topological space, then $\Omega(G)$ is metrizable. \end{thm} \begin{proof} According to Proposition \ref{tgrafo}, there is an order tree $T$ such that $\Omega(G)$ is the end space of any uniform $T-$graph.
-Moreover, $T$ can be chosen so that the subtree $\hat{T} = \{t\in T : t\text{ belongs to a high-ray of }T\}$ is countable.
+If $\Omega(G)$ is a Lindelöf first-countable topological space, then $\Omega(G)$ is metrizable. \end{thm} \begin{proof} According to Proposition \ref{tgrafo}, there is $T$ an order tree such that $\Omega(G)$ is the end space of any uniform $T-$graph.
+Moreover, $T$ can be chosen so that $\hat{T} = \{t\in T : t\text{ belongs to a high-ray of }T\}$ is countable.
 However, $\mathcal{R}(T)$ and $\mathcal{R}(\hat{T})$ describe the same topological space, since the basic open neighborhoods given by (\ref{intrinseco}) are coincident.
 In particular, if $G'$ is a uniform $\hat{T}-$graph, its end space is homeomorphic to $\Omega(G)\simeq \mathcal{R}(T)$.
 However, $G'$ is countable, because so is $\hat{T}$.
-Therefore, $\Omega(G')$ is metrizable, since $G'$ has a normal spanning tree (see \cite{spanningtrees} for instance). \end{proof}
+Therefore, $\Omega(G')$ is metrizable, since $G'$ has a normal spanning tree (see \cite{spanningtrees}). \end{proof}

 Combining Theorem \ref{volta} with this statement, Theorem \ref{t2} follows.
 As a consequence, we are ready to exhibit a topological space in $\Omega\setminus \Omega_E$, also finishing the proof of Theorem \ref{t1}: